 It's a scenario that is all too familiar for some pet bird owners—you are sitting with your bird, enjoying spending time together.
 The two of you are playing, preening, and having fun.
 Then, all of a sudden, your bird starts bobbing its head rhythmically, and before you know it, it throws up on you.

 A Behavioral Trait

-Regurgitation in pet birds is not a medical problem or a result of a behavioral problem.
+Regurgitation in pet birds can be either a medical problem or a result of a behavioral problem.
 When it is resulting from a behavioral aspect, it tends to present itself when a bird is exposed to certain types of stimulation.
 While it can be unpleasant for bird owners to deal with, it's important to recognize the causes of regurgitation and what your bird is really trying to say to you when it is compelled to regurgitate.
 The points below will help explain what can cause your bird to regurgitate, and why our feathered friends display this somewhat awkward behavior.

 Secondly, regurgitation can be triggered by certain actions on your behalf.
 Pay attention to your bird and you will begin to recognize things that seem to trigger regurgitation in your pet.
 It could be a certain word or phrase you say to your bird, a certain toy that the two of you play with or a game that you enjoy, or even something as simple as a scratch on the back of the head, having the bird on your shoulder, or when they eat foods high in sugar or fat like fruit, certain vegetables, or seeds/nuts.
 Different birds will have different things that trigger regurgitation, so owners must gauge their interactions with their pets in order to determine what types of stimulation compels their own pet birds to regurgitate.